BlurringShadow/Algorithm-Questiones/README.md

 # Algorithm-Questiones
-Trying to complete a algorithm question everyday
+~~Trying to complete a algorithm question everyday~~

+Maybe complete multiple algorithm questions in a day